aldajo92/UDACITY-SDC_BehavioralCloning/README.md

 <!-- * Summarize the results with a written report -->

 ## How to get and run emulator? ##
-This project requires to download the emulator available for Windows, Linux: [self-driving-car-sim](https://github.com/udacity/self-driving-car-sim/releases)
+This project requires to download the emulator available for Windows, Linux: [self-driving-car-sim](https://github.com/udacity/self-driving-car-sim/releases).

 Mac users need to use another repository due the missing updates in the code, so I found this usefull repository that contains an available version of the emulator for MacOS Catalina:
 [CarND-MacCatalinaSimulator](https://github.com/endymioncheung/CarND-MacCatalinaSimulator).

-The emulator is a executable program, so it not require any compilation process.
+The emulator is a executable program.
+So, it doesn't require any compilation process.

 <!-- ## How the environment was setup to get the results? -->